 - Participating in some activities relating to selling unmarked cigarettes under the Tobacco Tax Act.

-If the Ministry of Health and Long-Term Care is notified that there are two or more convictions for tobacco sales offences committed in the same location within a five year period, even if the ownership has changed, that location will be subject to an automatic prohibition.
+If the Ministry of Health is notified that there are two or more convictions for tobacco sales offences committed in the same location within a five year period, even if the ownership has changed, that location will be subject to an automatic prohibition.
 This means that location could not sell or store any tobacco and no wholesaler or distributor may deliver tobacco to that location.
 An automatic prohibition lasts for six, nine or twelve months, depending on the number of convictions for tobacco sales offences that have taken place within the five year period.

 Tobacconists are advised to review the SFOA, 2017 to understand more about this penalty.